Red Cat Ramen: Main characters

 A Siamese cat and trainee at Red Cat Ramen.
-She is noted for her intelligence and strong sense of independence.
-Yuzu is fairly reserved, which initially causes her to remain distant from her coworkers and struggle with the customer service aspects of the job.
+Recognized for her intelligence, Yuzu also possesses a reserved and fiercely independent personality, which initially causes her to keep her distance from her coworkers and struggle with the customer service aspects of the job.
 She eventually warms up to the others and finds a suitable spot manning the register.
-She previously worked at a government-affiliated charity, albeit acting mostly as an unofficial mascot.
+She previously worked at a government-affiliated charity, albeit acting mostly as their unofficial mascot.